-Identify duplicates to help save time when analyzing data.
-Repeated data can be avoided by researching and investing in different data cleaning tools that can analyze raw data in bulk and automate the process for you.
+Identify duplicates to help save time when analysing data.
+Repeated data can be avoided by researching and investing in different data cleaning tools that can analyse raw data in bulk and automate the process for you.

 6. Communicate with your team

 Share the new standardised cleaning process with your team to promote adoption of the new protocol.
 Now that you’ve scrubbed down your data, it’s important to keep it clean.
 Keeping your team in the loop will help you develop and strengthen customer segmentation and send more targeted information to customers and prospects.